Scalloped Potatoes

 How To Make Scalloped Potatoes

-7. Top with cheese.
-Dot the potatoes with the remaining butter pieces, sprinkle the remaining three cheese blend, and top with the parmesan cheese.
+Simmer and add more cheese.
+Let the potatoes simmer for 5 minutes until the sauce is nice and bubbly.
+Then, dot the potatoes with the remaining butter pieces, sprinkle the remaining three cheese blend, and top with the parmesan cheese.

 • Use an oven-safe saute pan.
-You’ll be transferring this recipe straight from the stovetop to the oven for a faster cook time.
+You’ll be transferring this recipe straight from the stovetop to the oven for a faster cooking time.

 • Don’t use half and half or milk.
-The heavy cream is important.
-Otherwise, you could end up with a separated, watery texture given that there’s no flour or roux in this recipe (but yay that it’s gluten-free).
+Otherwise, you could end up with a separated, watery texture since there is no flour or roux in this recipe (which keeps this recipe gluten-free).

 Make This Ahead Of Time

-If you’re wondering if scalloped potatoes can be made ahead of time, the answer is yes!
+Can scalloped potatoes be made ahead of time?
+The answer is yes!
+If you’re prepping for holiday dinners, know that this can easily be made a few days in advance.
 Just follow the baking instructions, then let it cool down to room temperature.
-Cover and store the scalloped potatoes in the fridge for up to 4 days.
+Cover and store the scalloped potatoes in the fridge.

-When you’re ready to re-heat, remove it from the fridge 30 minutes beforehand to let it warm up.
-Bake it in the oven at 350 degrees Fahrenheit until it’s warmed through.
+When you’re ready to reheat, remove it from the fridge 30 minutes beforehand to let it warm up.
+Then, bake it in the oven at 350°F (175ªC) until it’s warmed through.
+I recommend reheating it covered, though, you could uncover it towards the end if you’d like it crispier on top.

 The BEST Scalloped Potatoes